Morrissey: "Diversity means conformity – it's a terrible word"

 - READ MORE: Morrissey – ‘I Am Not A Dog On A Chain’ review: his best album in years (if you can tune out his opinions)

-The solo artists and former The Smiths singer has given his first on-camera interview since 2015.
+The solo artist and former The Smiths singer has given his first on-camera interview since 2015.

 When Morrissey was talking about “dumbing down” of culture in the UK, including the “insufferable” content on British TV adverts, he went on to claim that “not many people have faith in music anymore”.